Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

 ### Implementation Learnings

 - Integrated `PageTransitionWrapper` into `AppShell` to handle route transitions based on `enablePageTransitions` and `pageTransitionVariant` flags without additional layout changes.
+- Integrated `PageTransitionWrapper` into `LandingLayout` to enable page transitions on landing pages.
 - Noted that AppShell already wraps `children` in `PageTransitionWrapper`, making integration straightforward and fully configuration-driven.
 - Implemented `BackgroundCanvas` prototype to render animated gradients, particles, and other effects based on `animatedBackgroundType`, with an early return when `prefers-reduced-motion` is enabled.
 - Implemented default fallback logic for `patternStyle` and `patternOpacity` in the `Section` component to ensure global theme defaults are applied when no per-section overrides are provided.